Maria Arena Bell: Career

 Bell returned to daytime television in December 2007 and was ultimately named sole head writer and became one of the show's executive producers alongside Paul Rauch.
+Formerly a member of Writers Guild of America West, she left and maintained financial core status during the 2007–08 Writers Guild of America strike.
 In 2011, she was awarded a Daytime Emmy Award alongside her writing team, in addition to a total of six nominations as writer and producer on the show.
+In 2012, Sony ended her contract as head writer.

+In 2013, Arena Bell founded Vitameatavegamin Productions.

+Arena Bell is a professor at Harvard University in their Extension Program.

+Philanthropy

-After her departure from The Young and the Restless, Bell founded the production company Vitameatavegamin Productions.
-She is a professor at Harvard University in their Extension Program.
-She is involved philanthropically in arts education organizations and is the former chair of PS Arts, The Museum of Contemporary Art and for a decade Americans For The Arts National Arts Awards and other organizations.
+Arena Bell is involved philanthropically in arts education organizations and is the former chair of PS Arts (2003–2013); the Museum of Contemporary Art, Los Angeles (2009–2014); and for a decade Americans For The Arts National Arts Awards and other organizations.
+In 2024, the 2028 Summer Olympics named her as chair of the Cultural Olympiad.